spieckermann/contrastfactor/README.md

-    or to the PhD thesis that describes it
+    and to the PhD thesis that describes it

         https://doi.org/10.25365/thesis.12708.

-    or (ideally) both.